dgreisen/u2db/html-docs/conflicts.rst

 Any change to any document in a database constitutes a transaction.
-Each transaction increases the database generation by 1, and u1db implementations can assign a transaction id, which is meant to be a unique random string paired with each generation, that can be used to detect the case where replica A and replica B have previously synchronised at generation N, and subsequently replica B is somehow reverted to an earlier generation (say, a restore from backup, or somebody made a copy of the database file of replica B at generation
+Each transaction increases the database generation by 1, and u1db implementations should [#]_ assign a transaction id, which is meant to be a unique random string paired with each generation, that can be used to detect the case where replica A and replica B have previously synchronised at generation N, and subsequently replica B is somehow reverted to an earlier generation (say, a restore from backup, or somebody made a copy of the database file of replica B at generation
 < N, and tries to synchronise that), and then new changes are made to it.
 It